PeterLuschny/Fast-Factorial-Functions/README.md

 ------------

 Please notify me of any bugs.
 Want to contribute new algorithms?
 Great, please contact me.
-If you already ported to some other language (Scala, F#, Phython, Ruby, Lisp) then please send me your code so I can incorporate it into this repository.
+If you already ported to some other language (Scala, F#, Python, Ruby, Lisp) then please send me your code so I can incorporate it into this repository.